jflamy/owlcms4-heroku-updater/README.md

 OWLCMS applications such as [OWLCMS](https://github.com/owlcms/owlcms4-heroku) and its [Public Results Scoreboard](https://github.com/owlcms/publicresults-heroku) are deployed to Heroku using a simple `Deploy to Heroku` button.
 But Heroku does not provide an automatic update feature.
 Hence this program.

-## Instructions
+## Windows Instructions

 1. Download the program for your kind of computer from the [Releases](https://github.com/jflamy/owlcms4-heroku-updater/releases/latest) page.
-   - **On Windows, you can simply download then double-click on the `updater-windows-64.exe` file**.
+   - On Windows, you can simply download then double-click on the `updater-windows-64.exe` file.
-   - On other platforms (Mac, Linux), the program is run from the command-line.

 1. If the user has not used the `heroku` program or this updater on the machine before, a prompt for the Heroku username and password is given.
 The API token is stored locally so that subsequent updates do not require the password.
 2. The program fetches the list of the user's Heroku applications and detects the ones that are for owlcms (currently, `owlcms4` and `publicresults`).
 3. Each application is then updated, if needed, to the latest version available (prerelease applications are updated to the latest prerelease, stable applications to the latest stable.)